Antifungal medicines are used to treat fungal infections, which are most commonly found on the skin, hair and nails.

 Antifungal medicines are used in several ways, depending on your specific fungal infection.
 The main types of antifungal medicines include:

-- topical antifungals, applied to the skin, hair or nails
+- topical antifungals – applied directly to the skin, hair or nails

-- oral antifungals, swallowed in capsule, pill or liquid form
+- oral antifungals – which are swallowed in capsule, pill or liquid form

 Your GP or pharmacist should advise on how to take or use your antifungal medicine.
-For further information, see the patient information leaflet that comes with your medicine or the Medicines information tab above.
+The patient information leaflet that comes with your medicine will also contain advice on using your medicine.